Show All Answers

 78 percent of groups would utilize the proposed flex space as exhibit space, and 90 percent of respondents would utilize the proposed flex space as meeting/ballroom space.

 For a residential account, membership covers the department's emergency medical response costs for all who reside in your home anywhere in the City of Anaheim 24 hours a day.
 The program also covers visitors if they have a medical emergency while at your home.

 For a business account, membership covers remaining response and transportation expenses for all employees if an emergency occurs while working at the enrolled business address.
 Customers of the business are not covered by the program, but their individual residential membership may cover them if they reside in the City of Anaheim.

-If you receive a residential or commercial City of Anaheim Utility bill, we can conveniently add the $3.58 a month fee to your bill (for residential accounts, every 2 months).
-If you do not receive a City Utility bill, call us for billing options at 714-765-4060.
-An annual payment of $43 can be made payable to the City of Anaheim.
+If you receive a residential or commercial City of Anaheim Utility bill, we can conveniently add the $3.58 a month fee to your bill.
+If you do not receive a City Utility bill, an annual payment of $43 can be made payable to the City of Anaheim.
 To ensure proper enrollment, please note “FireMedics Program” on your check or money order.